In this article, we’re exploring one of the biggest threats to businesses trading online: chargebacks.

 How Can I Stop Card Fraud?

-Online payments are classed as remote purchase or cardholder-not-present (CNP) transactions because you cannot physically look at and check the card or cardholder.
+Online payments are classed as remote purchase or card not present (CNP) transactions because you cannot physically look at and check the card or cardholder.

 The anonymity of remote purchases means they are significantly more susceptible to fraud and, while online security is getting better, remote purchase fraud is steadily increasing as online sales continue to balloon.